ZukoHeiwa/bun-nextjs-ecommerce-demo/README.md

 # bun-nextjs-ecommerce-demo

-bun-nextjs-ecommerce-demo is a simple template website for you to start using that includes Bun package manager, NextJS, and TailwindCSS.
+bun-nextjs-ecommerce-demo is a simple E-commerce template website for you to start using that includes Bun package manager, NextJS, and TailwindCSS.

 ## Table of Contents